angular/angular/aio/content/tutorial/first-app/first-app-lesson-04.md

 ### Step 1 - Create a new Angular interface

-This step creates a new, but empty, interface in your app.
+This step creates a new interface in your app.

 In the **Terminal** pane of your IDE: